swallowcamel/nancywiki/Diagnostics.md

 ## So what kind of tools are there?

 The dashboard presents you with four options when you access it; `Information`, `Interactive Diagnostics`, `Request Tracing` and `Configuration`.
-These are the main section of the dashboard and your gateway to taking a peek under the hood of your application at runtime.
+These are the main sections of the dashboard and your gateway to taking a peek under the hood of your application at runtime.

 ### Information

-The information page provides information about the setup of the Nancy environment, such as assembly version, which components that are being used by Nancy, what view engines that are availalble, what host is being used and so on.
+The information page provides information about the setup of the Nancy environment, such as assembly version, which components are being used by Nancy, what view engines are availalble, what host is being used and so on.

 ### Configuration

 In Nancy the `StaticConfiguration` type can be used to control the behavior of your application, for example controlling the case-sensitivity, if caching should be used and so on.

-The configuration page provides access to the `StaticConfiguration` though a user interface, so that the behavior of the application can be altered at runtime.
+The configuration page provides access to the `StaticConfiguration` through a user interface, so that the behavior of the application can be altered at runtime.

-It should be noted that any changes that are applied though the configuration page are not persisted and will be reset, to their configured value, when the application is restarted.
+It should be noted that any changes that are applied through the configuration page are not persisted and will be reset, to their configured value, when the application is restarted.

 To configure these behaviors permanently you should still alter their value by setting them from the `ApplicationStartup` method in your bootstrapper.

 ### Request tracing

-As you would expect, request tracing, provided a window for inspecting the behavior of individual requests as they are processed by Nancy.
+As you would expect, request tracing, provides a window for inspecting the behavior of individual requests as they are processed by Nancy.

 For performance reasons, request tracing is disabled by default and can either be turned on using the `Configuration` page on the dashboard or by setting the `StaticConfiguration.EnableRequestTracing` property to `true`